 The committee noted that populations upon which the reference ranges are based may not represent the ethnic diversity of patients.
-The committee were aware of evidence from large UK cohort studies showing that vitamin B12 concentrations are higher in people from a Black family background^{17, 21} Therefore, if reference ranges derived predominantly in white people are applied to this group, deficiency could be missed.
-The committee considered that for this reason, test results should be interpreted with caution in people from a Black family background.
+The committee were aware of evidence from large UK cohort studies suggesting that serum vitamin B12 concentrations are higher in people with a Black ethnicity than people with White and Asian ethnicities.
+Therefore, if reference ranges derived predominantly from people with white ethnicity are applied to this group, deficiency could be missed.
+The committee considered that for this reason, test results should be interpreted with caution in people with a Black ethnicity.
+The suggested cutoff identified by the one of the aforementioned studies was 225 ng/L (166 pmol/L) for people with Black ethnicity, as opposed to 134 pmol/L in people with White and Asian ethnicities, with the second study reporting no values for diagnosing vitamin B12 deficiency.
+This is higher than the cut off used in the guideline of 180 ng/L (134 pmol/L).

-The committee agreed that the general lack of evidence regarding the utility of the test reference ranges in ethnically diverse populations, different age groups, pregnancy and breastfeeding creates challenges in interpreting test results and diagnosing vitamin B12 deficiency.
+The committee agreed that the general lack of evidence regarding the utility of the test reference ranges in ethnically diverse populations, different age groups and in pregnancy creates challenges in interpreting test results and diagnosing vitamin B12 deficiency.
 The committee hoped that by recommending further research in this area, future studies will establish the most appropriate reference ranges for use in different patient groups.

 The committee considered that macro B12 gives elevated serum B12 concentrations and in some cases this elevation masks a deficiency.
 The phenomenon is caused by immune complexes between serum immunoglobulins and B12 vitamin binding protein (macro-B12), where B12 bound to the immunoglobulins isn't metabolically available.
-In these cases, further tests with active B12 or MMA could be used, but high results should not be ignored if the person is not taking a B12 supplement as they can indicate underlying liver disease or haematologic malignancy.
+In these cases, further tests with active B12 or MMA could be used, but negative results should not be ignored if the person is not taking a B12 supplement as they can indicate underlying liver disease or haematologic malignancy.
 The committee discussed whether a specific recommendation on the presence of macro B12 would be of any value to users of this guideline.
 The committee agreed that it is the laboratory's responsibility to produce technically valid results and the clinician's responsibility to query with the laboratory any results that don't match the clinical picture.
 Analytical interference in immunoassays is common and not specific to B12 assays.
 Therefore, the committee decided not to make a recommendation.